gatsbyjs/gatsby/docs/tutorial/part-zero/index.md

 ## Create a Gatsby site

-Now you are ready to use the Gatsby CLI tool to create your first Gatsby site.
-Using the Gatsby CLI you can download “starters” (partially built sites with some default configuration already done) to help you get moving faster on creating a certain type of site.
+Now you are ready to use Gatsby CLI to create your first Gatsby site.
+Using the tool, you can download “starters” (partially built sites with some default configuration) to help you get moving faster on creating a certain type of site.
 The “Hello World” starter you’ll be using here is a starter with the bare essentials needed for a Gatsby site.

 ### ✋ Create the site